Ingonish Visitor Centre Snowshoe Rental

 Cape Breton Highlands National Park offers recreational fishing opportunities, in season, on its many lakes and streams.
 The most sought after species is the native brook or speckled trout.

 Before fishing in the national park, anglers should call ahead and confirm season dates and catch limits.
-There is a permit and licence fee applied, along with equipment restrictions.
+There is a permit and license fee applied, along with equipment restrictions.
 Regulations differ in most cases from those for fishing in provincial waters outside the park.
 Visitors can get updated information from Parks Canada at the warden office by calling 902-285-2582.

 Swimming